emnify/product-docs/docs/services/connectivity/factory-test-mode.md

 # Factory test mode

-The factory test mode (FTM) feature allows you to test SIM cards prior to their deployment in a production environment.
+The factory test mode (FTM) feature allows you to test SIM cards before deploying to a production environment.
 SIM cards in FTM provide 100 KB of data usage and 10 SMS MT/MO free of charge.

 In this state, you won't be charged the monthly SIM hosting fees and the data consumed won't affect the pooled allowance.